Department of Labor Logo United States Department of Labor

 Employment

 Rapid growth in data collection by businesses will lead to an increased need for data-mining services.
-Computer and information research scientists will be needed to write algorithms that help businesses make sense of very large amounts of data.
+Computer and information research scientists will be needed to develop new technology to help businesses make sense of very large amounts of data.
+For example, these scientists may specialize in machine learning, a field of artificial intelligence (AI) that mimics human learning by training a model to generalize information from data and to teach itself how to best complete tasks without explicit instructions.

 Percent Numeric